 To celebrate the 50th anniversary of the first South African dream Mile, a function was held on Thursday (November 13) at Stellenbosch's Coetzenburg Athletics Stadium where Lamprecht immortalized himself in the annals of South African sports.

 Lamprecht could not be present and was represented by his son Stiaan who thanked Maties Athletics for the anniversary function on his father's behalf.

 Referring to an earlier telephone conversation with Lamprecht, Mr. Wium Mostert, Honorary President of Maties Athletics, said he planned to break sub-4 and the South African record on that particular evening in 1964.

 Mr. Gerhard Roux, who commentated when Lamprecht ran the sub-4 minute Mile, described how perfect the evening was and how the crowd chanted "Div, Div, Div," during the final lap.

-Since Lamprecht, 58 South African athletes managed to run a dream Mile.
+Since Lamprecht, to-date, 58 South African athletes have clocked a dream Mile.

 Continue reading at: www.sun.ac.za